About Marriage & Family Therapy

 ||View Policy & Resources|

-Our master's in marriage & family therapy program is accredited by the Commission of Accreditation for Marriage and Family Therapy Education (COAMFTE).
+Both our master's and Ph.D. programs in marriage & family therapy are accredited by the Commission of Accreditation for Marriage and Family Therapy Education (COAMFTE).
 As a student in a COAMFTE-accredited program, you'll meet your licensure requirements with more ease and you'll have more consideration when you're applying for jobs after graduation.

 If you're interested in becoming a member of COAMFTE, graduating from an accredited program can speed up the membership process.